OSeMOSYS-FlexTool-integration/OSeMOSYS-SpineToolbox/README.md

 ### Settings
 The file settings_OSeMOSYS.yaml contains the following settings for the user:

-- model_code: The osemosys mathprog file.
+- model_code: The osemosys mathprog file name.
 - new_model_name: The name of the new input file.
 - target_db: (optional, does not do anything when used in toolbox workflow)
-- solution_file: OSeMOSYS solution file
+- solution_file: OSeMOSYS solution file name
 - alternative_name: The alternative name that the imported data uses.
 - purge: True/False.
 Purge the database before writing new data, if false, change the alternative name between runs